neuralsignal/dreye/README.md

 pip install jax[cpu]
 ```

+This code has been tested on Python 3.8, 3.9, and 3.10.

 ## Common Issues

 * Running jax on the new Macbook Pro chips can run into problems.
 Make sure to install the versions that work with the M1 chip.
 For my purposes jaxlib==0.1.60 and jax==0.2.10 currently work (14/01/21).